Skip to content

 AWS Lambda

-The displayed Metrics for AWS Lambda include cold start time, execution time, concurrent executions, and memory usage.
-These Metrics reflect the response speed, scalability, and resource utilization of Lambda functions.
+The displayed Metrics of AWS Lambda include cold start time, execution time, concurrent executions, and memory usage, which reflect the response speed, scalability, and resource utilization of Lambda functions.

 Configuration